Patty Smyth

-Patricia Smyth (born June 26, 1957) is an American singer and songwriter.
+Patricia Smyth (born June 26, 1957), also known as Patty Smyth-McEnroe, is an American singer and songwriter.
 She gained national attention as the lead vocalist of rock band Scandal and went on to record and perform as a solo artist.
 Her distinctive voice and new wave image gained broad exposure through video recordings aired on cable music video channels such as MTV.
 Her debut solo album Never Enough was well received, and generated a pair of Top 100 hits.
 In 1992, her hit single "Sometimes Love Just Ain't Enough," a duet with Don Henley of the Eagles, peaked at No. 2 on the Billboard Hot 100.
 She performed and co-wrote "Look What Love Has Done" with James Ingram for the 1994 film Junior.
 The work earned her a Grammy Award nomination for Best Song Written for Visual Media, as well as an Academy Award nomination for Best Original Song.

-Early life, family and education
+Early life, family, and education

-Patty Smyth was born in New York City, New York.
-She was raised in Gerritsen Beach, Brooklyn, New York City, New York.
+"Patty Smyth" was born Patricia Smyth on June 26, 1957, in New York City.
+She was raised in the Gerritsen Beach neighborhood of Brooklyn.

 Career

 With Scandal

 Smyth joined Scandal as lead vocalist in 1981.
-The band released a self-titled debut EP the next year.
-Featuring the song "Goodbye to You," it went on to become Columbia Records' biggest selling EP.
+The following year, the band released the EP Scandal, featuring the song "Goodbye to You".
+The EP went on to become Columbia Records' biggest selling.
 In 1984, they put out their follow-up, Warrior.
 Buoyed by MTV airplay, the album peaked at No. 17 on the U.S. Billboard 200 chart, and the first song off the release, also titled "The Warrior," was a Top 10 hit.
-However, despite their success, internal strife within the band led to their break-up soon afterward.
+Despite their success, however, internal strife led the band to break up soon afterward.